 It would make sense that Armstrong is part of The Giving Pledge, which is a public commitment from some of the world's richest individuals to donate the majority of their wealth to philanthropy.

-Those who have signed the pledge include Warren Buffet, Bill and Melinda Gates, and Larry Ellison.
-At the moment, Armstrong's name is not on the official list of pledgers.
+Those who have signed the pledge include Warren Buffett, Bill and Melinda Gates, and Larry Ellison.
+As of October 2022, Armstrong's name was included on the list of pledgers.

 Coinbase laid off 20 percent of its workforce in January 2023.